ananghudaya/Distributed-HGN/README.md

 DHGN is an associative memory network that comprises a number of modified Hierarchical Graph Neuron (HGN) subnets and a Stimulator/Interpreter Module (SI Module) node.
 DHGN has been developed for distributed pattern recognition application, in which the respective recognition procedure can be applied in a distributed manner.

+## Contents

+This repo contains a "DHGN.jar" file for DHGN subnet implementation, together with input and parameter files.
+This jar file includes the following java classes:
+- DHGN.java
+- GN.java
+- BiasArray.java

 ## Author

 Anang Hudaya Muhamad Amin.